Skip to main content

 • Running Mobile Health & Nutrition Teams that provide primary healthcare to remote communities

-• Provide essential medical supplies, equipment and medicines, including solar power system equipment and fuel
+• Providing essential medical supplies, equipment and medicines, including solar power system equipment and fuel

 • Treating moderate cases of malnutrition in the community, and severe cases in specialised stabilisation centres

-• Distributing cash and food vouchers to empower families to decide how to meet their own needs and feed their families using available local resources
+• Cash and food vouchers to empower families to decide how to meet their own needs and feed their families using available local resources

 • Distributing hygiene kits and dignity kits to help children stay healthy and to curb the spread of disease